Current as of November 2020 | Download print version (in PDF)

 If all of these requirements are met, a court will deem an organisation to be a universitas with legal personality.

 Trusts in South Africa are governed under the Trust Properties Control Act and common law.
 A trust can be established for private benefit or for a charitable purpose.
 To determine whether a trust qualifies as a charitable trust under South African law, a grantmaker must look to the trust deed.

 A trust is created when property is transferred by a trust deed.
 The trust then manages the property for the benefit of others or for the achievement of a particular goal.
 The property can be transferred by written agreement, testamentary writing, or court order.
 The person who administers the trust property is called a trustee (TPCA Section 1).
 A court official, called a Master of the High Court, has jurisdiction over a trust if the majority of the trust property is situated in his or her jurisdiction (TPCA Section 3).
 The Master holds the trust instruments, oversees the appointment of trustees, and polices the trustees' performance with respect to the trust property (TPCA Sections 4, 6-7, 16-20).

 A trust does not have separate legal personality, but trustees still enjoy limited liability.
 All rights and responsibilities vest collectively in the trustees in their capacity as trustees.

-The South African Companies Act of 2008, which came into force on May 1, 2011, provides for the incorporation of a non-profit company, which is recognized as a separate category of company.
+The South African Companies Act of 2008 provides for the incorporation of a non-profit company, which is recognized as a separate category of company.
 The non-profit company can be established with or without members, but it must have at least three directors (Companies Act Section 3(1)).
 The non-profit company is incorporated with the Companies Commission; it can be incorporated for a public benefit objective, or an objective relating to one or more cultural or social activities or communal or group interests (Companies Act Schedule 1 para 1).
 The non-profit company is subject to the non-distribution constraint requirement.
 Non-profit companies have legal personality and therefore offer limited liability to their members and directors.
 They can enter into contracts and sue and be sued in their own name.